google-fabric/galley/README.md

 ## Overview

+Galley is a command-line tool for orchestrating Docker containers in local development and test environments.

+### What makes Galley different?

+Galley was built to match our development process: multiple teams sharing a few dozen services across a variety of source code repositories.
+What is under active development by one team might just be a dependency to another, so Galley gives engineers the flexibility to start the service or services they’re working with using local source changes, while using the repository’s pre-built images for any depenencies.

+Galley keeps service dependencies in a central configuration file so that

+### Features

+ - Runs Docker containers
+ - Runtime control over whether to mount local source code into containers
+ - Custom environments to easily run development and test containers side-by-side in isolation
+ - Automatically re-uses running containers to support developing on multiple services simultaneously
+ - Prevents “stateful” containers like databases from being wiped through recreates
+ - JavaScript-based configuration allows for higher-order service definitions

+Galley also has special support for running under a VM, such as when using boot2docker on Mac OS X:

+ - Built-in `rsync` support for massively-improved disk performance when mapping in source code
+ - Port forwarding to let other machines or mobile devices connect to containers in the VM

+### Galley’s Docker defaults

+Galley uses a handful of defaults when working with Docker containers that we’ve found are appropriate for development and testing.
+You should be aware of these, especially if you have a lot of other Docker experience.
+If these aren’t working out for you, let us know; we always want to learn about new use cases!

+ - If Galley is being run in via a TTY, the primary service’s container is, too (`-t`)
+ - The primary service container is always run with STDIN allocated (`-t`)

 Galley is a tool for managing docker dependencies.
 Docker makes it easy to connect two containers together, through '--links', but managing what services your infrastructure uses, and how those services are connected together can